green-fox-academy/dyanimay/week-10/testOrientation/CheatSheet.md

   <button type="button" class="button">Submit</button>
 </form>
 ```
-  * "type" is for the validation!!
+  * "type" is for the VALIDATION!!
 It can be text/e-mail/url/tel
 * [ ] add script at the end of body tag to connect frontend html and js together:
   * `<script type="text/javascript" src="./index.js"></script>`